HSAFoundation/Okra-Interface-to-HSA-Device/README.md

 OKRA is a runtime library that enables applications to do compute offloads to HSA-enabled GPUs.

+Note: Master branch always maps to the latest release binaries.
+For binaries from previous releases refer to other branches.
+You can do 'git branch -a' to see all branches.

 ### OKRA binaries:

 #### okra/dist